The Wisconsin Indian Education Association invites you to Save the Date!

 Vendors are welcomed!
 Click here for our conference vendor page!

 This year’s venue, The Waters of Minocqua, offers attractive amenities and comfortable accommodations, whether you’re setting up a single table or full booth.
 Space is limited and requests are granted on a first-come, first-served basis.
-Vendor registration closes April 4th!
+Vendor registration has been extended and closes April 16th!

 If you are interested in advertising or selling your goods or services at the conference, please fill out and send the completed 2017 Conference Vendor Registration Form along with your check or money order (payments should be made out to the Wisconsin Indian Education Association) to: